Lower Dolpo Circuit Trek - 15 Days

 • Be amazed by the unreal turquoise-blue waters of Nepal's deepest lake, set within the beautiful Shey Phoksundo National Park.

-The Lower Dolpo Circuit Trek is one of Nepal’s most fascinating journeys, immersing you in the remote landscapes of western Nepal.
+The Lower Dolpo Circuit Trek is one of Nepal’s most fascinating journeys, immersing you in the remote country of western Nepal.
 The trail passes through the heart of Dolpo, a region known for its dramatic mountain scenery, ancient Tibetan culture, and untouched wilderness.
 The trek offers a chance to experience a part of Nepal that has remained isolated for centuries, where traditional lifestyles are still preserved.

 The route leads through Shey Phoksundo National Park, home to Nepal’s deepest and most beautiful lake, Phoksundo.
 Along the way, trekkers encounter barren cliffs, high passes, turquoise rivers, and hidden valleys that are dotted with traditional villages and Buddhist monasteries.
 The influence of Tibetan Buddhism is strong here, as reflected in the prayer flags, mani walls, and centuries-old gompas that line the trail.

 Although considered a challenging trek due to its remoteness and altitude, the rewards are immense.
-You’ll cross several high passes over 5,000 meters, walk through pristine landscapes, and witness cultural traditions that few outsiders have seen.
+You’ll cross several high passes over 5,000 metres, walk through pristine landscapes, and witness cultural traditions that few outsiders have seen.
 Unlike more commercial routes, Lower Dolpo offers true solitude, making it ideal for adventurous trekkers seeking a raw and authentic Himalayan experience.

 This journey is more than just a trek—it is an immersion into the wild beauty of Dolpo and a window into the resilience and spirituality of the people who call this remote land home.